Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Experimental Results

 \subsection{Analysis and Ablation Study}

+\textbf{Rotational Equivariance.} As discussed in Sec.~\ref{sec:rotational_equivalence}, circular padding enforces the periodic boundary conditions inherent to the sinogram's angular domain, enabling the network to better exploit rotational equivariance.
+Supp.~Table~\ref{tab:circular_padding} shows that this design leads to a $0.83$ dB PSNR gain under $24$-view subsampling (33 dB with circular padding, 32.17 dB without circular padding).
+Qualitative results (Fig.~\ref{fig:rot_eq_visualization}c) further demonstrate that the reconstruction rotates as the object rotates, confirming that the model captures true rotational structure.
+Our equivariant design gives a notable improvement in PSNR, indicating that handling angular periodicity explicitly enhances reconstruction quality.

+\textbf{Ablation of $\NO_s$ and $\NO_i$.} Averaged over view counts, removing $\NO_i$ and $\NO_s$ individually leads to PSNR drops of 3.86 dB and 4.82 dB, respectively.
+Within $\NO_s$, removing the spatial branch causes a 3.1 dB drop and the frequency branch a 2.7 dB drop.
+Further $\NO_s$ design ablations are in Supp.~Sec.~\ref{sec:supp_nos}.

+\textbf{DISCO Kernel Hyperparameter Sensitivity.} We perform a Bayesian search over the kernel basis, kernel radius, number of basis rings, and bases per ring for DISCO in \method.
+The results are reported in Supp.~Sec.~\ref{sec:DISCOhyper}.

 {\bf Model Inference and Tuning Time}.
-We compare the model development and inference time of our end-to-end neural operator (NO) with diffusion models (\ref{tab:times}): Diffusion models require pattern-specific hyperparameter tuning and are at least $500\times$ slower in inference.
-Classical learning-free methods like SART \cite{andersen1984simultaneous} still require hyperparameter tuning for specific $\p$ sampling rates during optimization.
+We compare the model development and inference time of our end-to-end NO with other methods (Table~\ref{tab:combined}b): Diffusion models are at least $500\times$ slower in inference and require pattern-specific hyperparameter tuning for each sampling rate, since each rate corresponds to a different measurement distribution and the same model cannot be applied directly across rates.
+Classical learning-free methods like SART \cite{andersen1984simultaneous} also require hyperparameter tuning for specific $\p$ sampling rates during optimization.

-\textbf{Rotational Equivariance.} We perform an ablation study to evaluate the impact of rotational equivariance design (via circular padding).
-As in Sec. \ref{sec:rotational_equivalence}, circular padding enforces the periodic boundary conditions inherent to the sinogram’s angular domain and enables the network to better exploit rotational equivariance.
-Supplementary Table~\ref{tab:circular_padding} shows that rotation equivariance design leads to $0.83$ PSNR under a $24$-view subsampling setting.
-Qualitative results (Fig.\ref{fig:rot_eq_visualization}c) demonstrate that the reconstruction rotates as the object rotates.
-Our equivariance design gives a notable improvement in PSNR, indicating that handling angular periodicity explicitly enhances the overall reconstruction quality.

-\textbf{Design Choices for Frequency-Domain Learning in the Sinogram Space.} To determine the most effective configuration for frequency-space learning, we evaluate different Fourier transform strategies for the sinogram prior to operator learning by $\NO_{s, \text{freq}}$.
-Specifically, we consider four variants: 1) \textbf{Detector-axis transform:} one-dimensional Fourier transform applied along the detector ($r$) axis.
-2) \textbf{Angle-axis transform:} one-dimensional Fourier transform applied along the angular ($\theta$) axis.
-3) \textbf{2D transform:} two-dimensional Fourier transform applied along both detector and angular axes.
-4) \textbf{Baseline (no transform):} no frequency-space learning is applied, and the network operates only in the spatial domain of the sinogram and image.

-The comparative results of these configurations are summarized in Supplementary-Fig.\ref{fig:nos_design}.
-We observe that incorporating frequency-space learning in any form leads to a consistent boost in reconstruction quality compared to purely spatial-domain learning (1dB gain).
-Among the variants, applying the Fourier transform along the detector axis provides the largest performance gain, consistent with the theoretical advantages of this strategy as detailed in Sec. \ref{sec:rotational_equivalence}.